A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

 \paragraph{Heuristic Evolution Methods for Expanding Reasoning Tasks.} A primary category of reasoning data generation driven by LLMs relies on the iterative evolution of seed tasks.
 In this approach, strong models repeatedly rewrite problems to increase structural diversity and difficulty while attempting to preserve the validity of the solutions.
 This pattern originates from the rewriting techniques used in Evol-Instruct \citep{xu2024wizardlm} and has been adapted to domains such as mathematics and programming.
 For example, WizardMath applies a mathematics-specific evolution pipeline combined with reinforcement learning from evolution feedback to strengthen step-by-step reasoning \citep{luo2025wizardmath}.
 Similarly, MetaMath scales up mathematics corpora by generating and diversifying data in the form of questions, answers, and rationales \citep{yu2024metamath}.

 In the field of programming, WizardCoder adapts instruction evolution to coding tasks by generating progressively harder instructions and responses from simpler seeds \citep{luo2025wizardcoder}.
 Across these studies, the core idea remains the same.
 The process starts from existing benchmarks or seed instructions and then applies controlled mutations such as paraphrasing, adding constraints, or making the problems more compositional.
 Finally, the process uses lightweight heuristics to maintain semantic accuracy.
 These heuristics often involve checking the agreement of answers, verifying basic formats, or screening for consistency.
+DyCodeEval extends this line of work to contamination-aware benchmarking by dynamically generating semantically equivalent variants from seed programming problems, enabling evaluation on reasoning tasks that are less vulnerable to benchmark leakage~\citep{chen2025dynamicbenchmarkingreasoningcapabilities}.

 \paragraph{Tool-Verified Generation Methods with Solvers, Executors, and Provers.} A second approach combines synthesis from LLMs with programmatic verification.
 This method uses executors, compilers, unit tests, or symbolic checkers as reliable oracles.
 In mathematical reasoning, OpenMathInstruct-1 synthesizes large-scale problem and solution pairs by generating solutions in the style of a code interpreter.
 It retains instances where the computations are executable and consistent \citep{toshniwal2024openmathinstruct}.